HammerAndShield/store-sales-unsupervised-learning/README.md

 # Store Sales Unsupervised Learning

-An unsupervised learning analysis of store sales data from Corporación Favorita in Ecuador, using clustering and dimensionality reduction techniques to uncover store performance patterns.
+Using unsupervised learning to find patterns in store sales data from Corporación Favorita (Ecuador).

 ## The Data